Hawai‘i Expands Medicaid Coverage to Provide Stable Health Care for Keiki

 Under this change, children in Hawai‘i can stay covered by Hawai‘i’s Medicaid program, QUEST, without interruptions, as follows:

-- Children under age 6 will have continuous coverage until their 6th birthday.
+- Children under age 6 will have continuous coverage until their sixth birthday.

 - Children ages 6 to 19 will receive coverage for two years at a time.